Indian leopard: Sympatric carnivores

 In Chitwan National Park, leopards killed prey ranging from less than 25–100 kg in weight with most kills in the 25–50 kg range.
 Tigers killed more prey in the 50–100 kg range.
 There were also differences in the microhabitat preferences of the individual tiger and leopard followed over five months; the tiger used roads and forested areas more frequently, while the leopard used recently burned areas and open areas more frequently.
 When a tiger killed baits at sites formerly frequented by leopards, the leopards did not hunt there for some time.

 In the tropical forests of India's Nagarhole National Park, tigers selected prey weighing more than 176 kg, whereas leopards selected prey in the 30–175 kg range.
 In tropical forests, they do not always avoid the larger cats by hunting at different times.
 With relatively abundant prey and differences in the size of prey selected, tigers and leopards seem to successfully coexist without competitive exclusion or interspecies dominance hierarchies that may be more common to the leopard's co-existence with the lion in savanna habitats.
 In areas with high tiger populations, such as in the central parts of India's Kanha National Park, leopards are not permanent residents, but transients.
 They were common near villages at the periphery of the park and outside the park.

 In a reserved forest of southern India, species preyed upon by leopard, dhole and striped hyena overlapped considerably.

-The leopard and snow leopard both hunt Himalayan tahr and musk deer, but the leopard usually prefers forested habitats located at lower altitudes.
+The leopard and snow leopard both hunt Himalayan tahr and musk deer, but the leopard usually prefers forested habitats located at lower elevations.
 Leopard may conflict with sloth bears and can follow them up trees.
 Bear cubs are probably far more vulnerable and healthy adult bears may be avoided by leopards.
 One leopard killed a three-quarters grown female sloth bear in an apparently lengthy fight that culminated in the trees.
 Apparently, a sloth bear killed a leopard in a confrontation in Yala National Park, Sri Lanka but was itself badly injured in the fight and was subsequently put down by park rangers.